RowanFFGlass/The-InterPlex/content/index.md

 3. **Workflow** contains reference sheets of best practices for audiovisual recordings, file naming practices, and file organization practices, as well as suggested database templates for keeping track of recruitment efforts and existing contributors.
 Also included are templates for contributor recruitment, alternatives to Riverside as a dual-track recording platform and automatic transcription software, and, most significantly, a proposal to onboard to Asana as a task management program by which to improve our workflow and coordination.

 4. **Institutional** includes a database template for keeping track of funding opportunities, a similar database for keeping track of other institutional collaboration opportunities, and a list of templates for outreach to potential partnering institutions of several types.

-Each page is indexed in alphabetical order under each category header.
-I have also included internal links to other relevant pages to facilitate navigation throughout the document.

-Consider everything outlined in this document provisional and subject to revision.
-I welcome questions, comments, and suggestions in response to any of the plans and proposals developed here.
-My intention is for us to collaboratively develop shared and mutually agreeable editorial directions, content plans, workflow procedures, and organizational standards that will facilitate our work moving forward, for at least the remainder of 2026.

 ---
 # 1. Editorial